 Scholarships through the College of Engineering are awarded to transfer students on the basis of academic ability as measured by ACT or SAT scores (if taken), grades earned in basic program courses at transfer school(s), and essay responses.

 Students must apply to be considered for transfer merit awards.
-The Spring 2019 Transfer Merit Scholarship application is now open.
+The Fall 2019 engineering transfer student merit scholarship application is now open.